Italy Hiking: Tuscany & Cinque Terre

 - There are inherent risks associated with adventure activities such as hiking, particularly for those with pre-existing medical conditions.
 Discuss your planned activities with your doctor or healthcare provider for the best advice on participation.

-- This tour includes two lunches and four dinners.
+- This tour includes one lunch and five dinners.
 They may be set menus, buffets, or family-style meals, depending on the location.
 Dinners also include one glass of beer, wine, juice or a soft drink, as well as water, coffee, and tea.

 - Breakfast each morning is also included at the hotel and is typically buffet style with hot and cold options.